 Microsoft Corp's quarterly profit rose 6 percent, meeting Wall Street's modest expectations, helped by strong sales of its popular Office applications package, but limited by only slight gains from its flagship Windows operating system.

-Windows sales edged up only 2 percent from the year-ago quarter, in line with limp personal computer sales last quarter.
-While the rise in Windows sales broke the streak of three straight quarters of declines, it fell short of some analysts' hopes.
+Windows sales edged up only 2 percent, in line with limp personal computer sales last quarter, breaking the streak of three straight quarters of declining sales, as compared to the year before.
+But it fell short of some analysts' hopes.

 We still had Windows miss again, although not by nearly as much as it has the last couple quarters, said Brendan Barnicle, an analyst at Pacific Crest Securities.